MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/aggregations-auto.md

 **Current query percentage** - An estimated duration in seconds for report queries answered from the in-memory aggregations cache, based on the percentage setting for the most recent training/refresh operation.

 **New query percentage** - An estimated duration in seconds for report queries answered from the in-memory aggregations cache for a newly selected percentage.
+As the percentage slider is changed, this metric reflects the potential change.

 ##### Set target to seconds